jprchlik/find_contaminated_darks/README.md

 The program assumes the darks are located in /data/alisdair/IRIS_LEVEL1_DARKS/YYYY/MM, which is why the python program downloads the files there.
-The level 1 to level 0 conversion is small and mostly rotates the image using the sswidl function iris_lev120_darks.k
+The level 1 to level 0 conversion is small and mostly rotates the image using the sswidl function iris_lev120_darks.
+Currently, the program is set to output to a dummy directory because saving to a network directory from IDL can cause hangs in my experience.
+Therefore, I create the files locally then immediately move them in the script.

 ##find_contaminated_darks